 Social Media Listening Tools

 Social media content is a great source of information for research, customer service and planning purposes.
 Its important to use tools to effectively listen to what is being said about: your company, its products services and representatives; your competitors and clients; your market niche as well as your target geography and other marketing considerations.
-Doing this is a great way for newbies to get comfortable with social media.

 With millions of people on-line every day exchanging opinions, thoughts, feedback and other information – this data source shouldnt be ignored.